fyliu1204/tulip/README.md

-# code for the Temporal Logic Planning Toolbox
+# Algorithm 1 in original_bisimulation.py
+# Still working on the final step